bmwant/bmwlog-static/source/_posts/Setup-Dogecoin-network-node-on-Ubuntu.md

 $ screen -r doge  # connect back to our shell
 ```

-lists all active session and `-r` flag restores a session specified by it's name.
+Here `-ls` option lists all active session and `-r` flag restores a session specified by it's name.

 ### Creating a service